Where to meet your lessons

 At ZigZag, we’ve always insisted that every child be awarded a medal of achievement.
 At the upper levels, children will achieve the same medal multiple times, so reassure your little ones that if they get the same medal multiple times it means they’re making great progress towards the next level.
 For example, if you get Silver twice, the second time it is considered a “Silver+”.

 If your child is awarded a medal other than the one you’d expected, make sure you discuss it with their instructor.
 There is a system of logic behind medal allocation and your instructor will always have your child’s best interests at heart.
-Once you’ve gone home its too late, so please make sure you raise any concerns during the week while you’re in resort.
+Once you’re back home it’s too late, so please make sure you raise any concerns during the week while you’re in resort.

 When enrolling your child, estimate his/her ability conservatively.